MarketSquare/robotframework-browser/README.md

 Note atest test app start in `__init__.robot` requires a small change as the path is `/atest/demoapp/server.py` and not `atest/demoapp/server.py` in this case.

-1. Build the container `docker build -t rfbrowser .`
+1. Build the container `make docker`
-2. Run tests mounted from host machine `docker run -it --rm --ipc=host --security-opt seccomp=chrome.json -v /ABSOLUTEPATH/atest/:/atest rfbrowser robot -d /atest/output /atest`.
+2. Run tests mounted from host machine `make docker-test`.
 3. See results in `atest/output`

 ## Releasing